-The Vienna International School is looking for a Primary School Principal (one-year interim position).
+The Vienna International School is looking for a Primary School Principal.

 The Primary School Principal is expected to:

 - Provide educational leadership, curriculum and professional development in the primary school to enable the organisation to deliver the highest standards of education within the frameworks of the International Baccalaureate (IB) Programmes.

 - Establish a professional working environment which enables continuous improvement and is characterised by professional practice that is consistent with the Board of Governor’s mission and policy.